 Tacos al Pastor

-Puerto Vallarta is my favorite beach town in the Mexico.
-So it isn’t surprising that some of my favorite food memories happened here too.
-Most of them weren’t at fancy restaurants — fish tacos from a stand while chatting with the owner, watching the sunset while enjoying dorado caught that morning or a cold Pacifico at just the right moment.
-Simple food done perfectly in a city that somehow makes everything taste better
+Puerto Vallarta is my favorite beach town in Mexico — and some of my favorite food memories happened here too.
+Most weren’t at fancy restaurants: fish tacos from a stand while talking with the owner, sunset with dorado caught that morning or a cold Pacifico at just the right moment.
+Simple food, done perfectly, in a city that somehow makes everything taste better.

-I’ve been going to Puerto Vallarta long enough to have regulars — places I go back to every single time without question.
-This list is built from those visits, those meals and those moments.
-It’s not exhaustive — Puerto Vallarta’s food scene grows faster than I can keep up with — but everything here I’ve eaten myself and would order again.
+I’ve been coming to Puerto Vallarta long enough to have go-to spots I return to every time.
+Unlike many “best restaurants in Puerto Vallarta” lists, every place here is somewhere I’ve personally eaten — often more than once.
+It’s not exhaustive — the food scene grows faster than I can keep up with — but everything here is worth your time.

-As far as food — Puerto Vallarta is on the coast so seafood — but near enough to Guadalajara to be influenced by it too.
-Don’t leave without trying pescado zarandeado — a whole fish marinated and grilled over wood that you’ll find everywhere from the beach to sit-down restaurants.
-Ceviche and aguachile are equally essential but so are al pastor and pozole.
-Try them all.
+As for the food itself — you’ll find a little bit of everything.
+Puerto Vallarta is known for seafood, but its proximity to Guadalajara brings in regional favorites too.
+Don’t leave without trying pescado zarandeado — a whole fish marinated and grilled over wood.
+Ceviche and aguachile are essential but so are al pastor, birria and pozole.
+Try it all.

-If you arrive hungry then one place that shouldn’t be missed is right across the pedestrian bridge to the left as you leave the airport.
-A visit to Tacón de Marlin is a must before you do anything else.
-Bonus: it’s the spot to wait for your Uber or bus.
-A smoked marlin tacón (a small folded burrito) with a cold Pacifico is the only way to arrive in Puerto Vallarta.
-If the marlin has run out — and it does — the res, or beef, is just as good in my opinion. 📍 Marina Vallarta · Cash or card · Google Map
+If you arrive in Puerto Vallarta hungry the one place that shouldn’t be missed is right across the pedestrian bridge as you leave the airport.
+Tacon de Marlin is a must before anything else.
+Schedule an Uber or wait for the bus while enjoying a smoked marlin tacón (a small folded burrito) with a cold Pacifico.
+That’s the only way to arrive in Puerto Vallarta.
+If the marlin has run out — and it does — the res, or beef, is just as good in my opinion.
+Marina Vallarta · Cash only · Google Map

 A tacon de res at Tacon de Marlin Puerto Vallarta